Domain Blacklist Check: How to Test If Your Cold Email Domain Is Flagged

 Several common paths for a legitimate cold email domain to land on a URI blocklist:

 1. Fresh domain registered + immediately used in cold email.
 Some URIBLs heuristically flag new domains that appear in any high-volume email pattern.
 Cold email's volume math (multiple mailboxes per domain sending hundreds of messages) can trip these heuristics in the first few weeks before the domain has reputation.
+The cold email warmup complete guide covers how to avoid this.

 2. Domain reused after a previous owner spammed.
 Cold email domains often use cheap second-hand domains.
 If the previous owner was a spammer, the domain might already be on a URIBL when you start using it.
+The domain age checker tool and the Wayback Machine help diagnose this before you buy.

 3. Shared tracking domain on bundled infrastructure.
 If your sending tool uses a shared tracking domain (one customer's tracking links share a domain with other customers'), one bad campaign can land the tracking domain on URIBL — affecting everyone using it.